Surveying payload Accuracy report

 Structured environments are ones with little to no symmetry as well as feature points - such as buildings, stockpiles, and containment areas.
 They also have a diameter or distance between walls that is over 2 meters wide (6.5 feet).

-In our test, we went to the basement of a factory.
+In our test, the Flyability team flew around the basement of a factory.
 We used data from a Terrestrial Laser Scanner (Reigl VZ400) to scan the entire area to produce a highly accurate and precise ground truth model of the test environment.
 From this scan, we identified a 15x15 meter section that we used as the take-off and landing area.
 We would use this area to align multiple point clouds through a processing setting called Iterative Closest Point (ICP).
 We conducted multiple flights with the Elios 3 standard configuration (Rev 6.2) and the Elios 3 Surveying payload (Rev 7).
-Each Elios 3 flight was aligned to the ICP area and the computer transformation was then applied to each individual Elios point cloud so that each flight was registered to the 15x15 meter ICP location.
-The reference centroids from the TLS data were recorded and compared to the registered Elios 3 detected target centroids from each individual flight with the new transformations applied.
+Each Elios 3 flight was aligned to the ICP area, and the computer transformation was then applied to each Elios point cloud so that each flight was registered to the 15x15 meter ICP location.
+The reference centroids from the TLS data were recorded and compared to the registered Elios 3 detected target centroids from each flight, with the new transformations applied.

 The results, as shown in this table, demonstrated significant improvements in the Surveying payload.
 The previous LiDAR payload (The Rev 6.2) had 0.5% drift.
 The new Rev 7 model is 4x more accurate, with 4x less drift.
 The drift reduced to just 0.16%, showing a high degree of accuracy across the entire space (global accuracy).